SimonOuellette35/ARC_gym/README.md

 ###### Dataset format (ARCGymDataset)

-The ARCGymDataset is an iterable that yields tasks samples formatted as dictionaries of the following format:
+The ARCGymDataset is an iterable that yields task samples formatted as dictionaries of the following format:

 ```
 'xs': <numpy array of shape [k, grid_size, grid_size]>,